 Travel Precautions by Profile

 Solo travelers should use ride-hailing apps such as Bolt rather than flagging random taxis, and should avoid walking alone after dark.
-Female travelers face elevated risks in isolated areas at night and should plan transport in advance.
+Female travelers are explicitly named in the State Department’s current advisory alongside LGBTQ+ travelers – the specific risk cited is violence, particularly in isolated areas at night.
+Plan transport in advance and avoid unfamiliar areas after dark.
 Families should prioritize gated housing near established expat schools.
-Retirees relocating on fixed incomes should sort out comprehensive health coverage before arrival, given the tropical climate and the limitations of Ghana’s public emergency response infrastructure.
+Retirees relocating on fixed incomes should sort out comprehensive health coverage before arrival – our guide to retiring in Ghana on U.S. Social Security covers the financial planning side in detail.
 It is also worth reading up on how to handle police bribery in Ghana before you arrive – it happens occasionally and knowing your options in the moment matters.

 2. Healthcare and Insurance